 Luckily for us, they weren’t closing for good.
-Instead, Chef Chele Gonzalez was only revamping the restaurant and coming up with a fresh new concept called Gallery by Chele.
+Instead, Chef Chele Gonzalez was only revamping the restaurant and coming up with a fresh new concept in Manila called Gallery by Chele.
 Building on the success of his first Philippine restaurant, it’s basically VASK 2.0.
 It’s even located in the exact same space, on the fifth floor of the Clipp Center in Bonifacio Global City.

 We learned from our previous mistake so here we are, a mere month after they announced the opening of Gallery by Chele, eager to try the food we’ve been putting off for five years.
 We weren’t waiting any longer.

 Save This on Pinterest!

 No time to read this now?
 Click on the red save button and pin it for later!

 What is Gallery by Chele?

 Gallery by Chele is Chef Chele Gonzales’ newest restaurant concept in partnership with Chef Carlo Villaflor.
 In many ways, you can look at it as the second coming of Gallery VASK, Chef Chele’s award-winning restaurant that was ranked as high as number 35 on this list of Asia’s 50 Best Restaurants.